WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/troubleshooting.md

 ### Using console log

-You can also write JavaScript in the console log, this is useful if you want to test a short command.
+You can also write JavaScript directly in the console if you want to test a short command.
 The commands you run apply to the open browser window.
-Try this example to count how many blocks are in the editor.
-This uses the [wp.data package](/packages/data/README.md), play with it and try to use the console to browse available functions also.
+Try this example with the [wp.data package](/packages/data/README.md) to count how many blocks are in the editor.
+Play with it and also try to use the console to browse available functions.

 ```js
 wp.data.select( 'core/block-editor' ).getBlockCount();
 ```

 ![JavaScript example command](https://developer.wordpress.org/files/2020/07/js-console-cmd.gif)

+### Using the `debugger` statement

+If you would like to pause code execution at a certain line of code, you can write `debugger;` anywhere in your code.
+Once the browser sees the statement `debugger;`, it will pause execution of your code.
+This allows you to inspect all variables around the `debugger`  statement, which is very useful.
+[See this MDN page for more information](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger).

 ## Confirm JavaScript is loading